 Using the custom font

-- Select an output like a table or text box and go to Properties > APPEARANCE > Font in the object inspector and select the Font name that you want to use from the list of pre-defined fonts in the drop-down.
+Select any output like a table, text box, or visualization.
+In this example, we're looking at a table.
+For these, go to Properties > APPEARANCE > Font in the object inspector and select the Font name that you want to use from the list of pre-defined fonts in the drop-down.